ositadimma/phpcrud/README.md

 | created_at  | timestamp|
 | updated_at  | timestamp|

-    set eventid to auto increment
-    set both 'created_at' and 'updated_at' to default: current timestamp in mysql database
+    set eventid to auto increment in mysql database set both 'created_at' and 'updated_at' to default: current timestamp in mysql database

 ### admin user registeration table